7 minute read Platform Engineering

 Once all resources are applied successfully, configure your local Kubernetes context to interact with the cluster:

-aws eks --region us-east-1 update-kubeconfig --name my-platform-cluster
+aws eks --region eu-west-1 update-kubeconfig --name my-container-platform

 kubectl get nodes

 You should now see your worker nodes in a Ready state, indicating that the cluster is operational.
-At this point, you can begin deploying workloads securely to your new platform.

 What’s Next?